chris-short/devopsish.com/content/post/124/index.md

 [The Problem with SSH Agent Forwarding](https://defn.io/2019/04/12/ssh-forwarding/) — If you use SSH in an even remotely complicated way, please read this article. `ProxyJump` is your best friend in a lot of different situations.

 [Sometimes Kanban is Better Than Scrum - Yes, I Said It](https://www.mountaingoatsoftware.com/blog/when-kanban-is-the-better-choice) — "In some situations, other approaches are called for.
-Usually it will still be some variant of an agile approach.
+Usually, it will still be some variant of an agile approach.
 Most commonly that means Kanban."

 ## Tools